sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

     <!-- border -->![MDK](img-3.14.png)

-    >`create` is the Action Result value of the `SalesOrderHeaders_CreateEntity.action`.
+    >`SalesOrderHeaders_CreateEntity` is the Action Result value of the `SalesOrderHeaders_CreateEntity.action`.
 This reference is used to pass the results to subsequent actions in the chain.
 These actions can reference the action result as needed.
 In this case if there is a failure, you access the error property of the action result to display the OData failure message.

-15. Click **Next** and then **Finish** on the Confirmation step.
+17. Click **Finish** to complete the action creation process.

 When `SalesOrderHeaders_CreateEntity.action` gets executed successfully then `CloseModalPage_Complete.action` will be triggered or if `Customers_CreateEntity.action` fails then `CreateSalesOrderHeaderEntityFailureMessage.action` will be triggered.